V4Fire/Client/src/core/data/README.md

 }
 ```

-Still looks fine and useful, but if we want to create more classes for other data instances we need to create some kind of superclass for avoiding "copy-paste" of code lines.
+Still looks fine and useful, but if we want to create more classes for other data instances we need to create some kind of a superclass for avoiding "copy-paste" of code lines.
 Also, the super class may improve our API with adding some extra functionality, such as support for socket events, middlewares, etc. And this is exactly what "core/data" module does.

 ## Default interface